Environmental Toxicology and Chemistry

 All manuscripts and related materials should be submitted to the ET&C electronic submission system at http://mc.manuscriptcentral.com/etc.

-Resubmission: Per journal policy, if a manuscript is rejected after the first round of reviews, it can be submitted for one additional round of review.
-If it is rejected a second time, resubmission is not permitted thereafter.
+Resubmission: Per journal policy, if a manuscript is rejected after the first round of reviews, it can be submitted for 1 additional round of review.
+If it is rejected a second time, resubmission is not permitted.

 Cover Letter--Each manuscript must be accompanied with a cover letter describing specifically how the work advances understanding in the field.
 This letter should also describe other manuscripts the authors have published or intend to publish on closely related work and the relationship of the current work to these other manuscripts.

 Manuscript and Graphics--Submit text, tables, and figures as separate files using the file formats listed below.
 Your manuscript must be provided in a format that can be edited for ET&C style and subsequently typeset.
-We cannot accept a PDF of your manuscript text.
+We cannot accept a PDF of your manuscript text or tables.

 • Manuscript: Microsoft Word, text, or rtf